raspberryenvoie/piRa1n/README.md

 # piRa1n
-If you want to jailbreak your iDevice and you do not have access to your computer, you can create your own box with a Raspberry Pi 4 and carry it anywhere, you just have to connect it to a powerbank.
+If you want to jailbreak your iDevice and you do not have access to your computer, you can create your own box with a Raspberry Pi 4 and carry it anywhere, you just have to connect it to a power bank.

 **This only works with a Raspberry Pi 4!
 Other versions of the Raspberry Pi will not work.**